tweag/sparkle/README.md

 JDK 8 or update your Gradle version, since Gradle versions up to and including 2.12 are not compatible with JDK 9.

+### JNI calls in auxiliary threads fail with ClassNotFoundException

+The context class loader of threads needs to be set appropriately before JNI calls can find classes in Spark.
+Calling `initializeSparkThread` or `runInSparkThread` from `Control.Distributed.Spark` should set it.

 ### Anonymous classes in inline-java quasiquotes fail to deserialize

 When using inline-java, it is recommended to use the Kryo serializer,